 Malawi is among the poorest countries in the world – and in East and Southern Africa.

-Poverty and HIV go hand in hand and it’s therefore not surprising that Malawi is 8th on the top 10 list of countries affected by HIV.
-Around 8% of the population is living with HIV.
-21,000 Malawians got HIV and 12,000 died of AIDS related illnesses in 2020.
+Poverty and HIV go hand in hand and it is therefore not surprising that Malawi is 8th on the top 10 list of countries affected by HIV.
+Around 7% of the adult population is living with HIV.
+There were 16,000 new HIV-infections and 12,000 died of AIDS-related causes in Malawi in 2022.

 Young women and adolescent girls (15-24) are twice as likely to live with HIV compared to boys and young men in the same group.